AODocs-Dev/api-documentation/aodocs-staging.altirnao.com/Guides/10-Key concepts/20-Basics of AODocs APIs.md

 To **manage folders** and **edit permissions**, use **either Drive or AODocs APIs** depending on which storage account has ownership of the file: Drive APIs for TF; AODocs APIs for DMS and SF.

-> ⭑   Note: It is not a common use case, but some of the things you can do with the `documentId` API can also be done using the ```driveId``` API by using attachment IDs instead of document IDs.

-Read more in [HTTP status codes in AODocs APIs](https://drive.google.com/a/altirnao.com/open?id=10f3WLbxpce247fYG8qWKGIfzaUPtZjxh2l3tqeAWO6M) to determine the [type of issue](https://drive.google.com/a/altirnao.com/open?id=1AG_735FJv2x1EJSxchd3BQ1B-ZUVitUCsB8M3gITO4w) and how to resolve it.
-Familiarizing yourself with [Common error scenarios]([click](https://drive.google.com/a/altirnao.com/open?id=1QtpGtWHZb8BfOZ9Abp0vxD1l7ZyGSgZuvMS7YQ3XvJc)) can help, and if it's something else altogether, it might be time to dive into some [Troubleshooting]([click](https://drive.google.com/a/altirnao.com/open?id=1UQ1fU7jGUJRi7BneQcA0OwQZ7nBEStfTGb9u0E1YRh8)).

 ---